 Obviously pack a gel, energy bar or some fruit in case of emergencies but the idea here is to push the envelope to test your levels of endurance.
 Of course, you’ll want to build this up gradually and by-all-means cycle low and high training days to see what works best for you.

 Afterwards you can have a good meal and get those carbs in to assist muscle recovery.

 So, in short.
 Experiment and see what works for you but for goodness sake do so during your training schedule and not on race day!

-If you are an endurance athlete and are interested in exploring your options or want to better develop your fat metabolism for long sustained efforts I am still taking on clients for online nutrition coaching.
+If you are an endurance athlete and are interested in exploring your options or want to better develop your fat metabolism for long sustained efforts I am still taking on clients.